jadwigo/bolt-photoalbum/README.md

 Preparation
 ===========
 Create content types for photos and albums and give them relations and a weight column.
-It does nor really matter what you name the types and columns, as long as you also use those names in the `config.yml` file of the extension.
+It does not really matter what you name the types and columns, as long as you use those names in the extension `config.yml`.

 An example for your content types is: